Student Handbook

 Admissions

 Students must apply to St. Joan Antida High School through the Department of Admissions and Enrollment.
-Appropriate class selection will be determined holistically through a review of student grades, standardized test scores, and teacher recommendation.
-If a student comes with a significant academic delay, they may be required to meet with the Student Services Team (SST) prior to being enrolled to SJA.
+Appropriate class selection will be determined holistically through a review of student grades, standardized test scores, behavior/attendance report, and teacher recommendation.
+If a student comes with a significant academic delay, they may be required to meet with the Student Support Team (SST) prior to being enrolled to SJA.
 It is important that SJA be able to serve the needs of all of our students.

 Enrollment